Minnesota State Highway 280: History

 MN 280 was authorized on July 1, 1949, but construction did not begin until 1955.
 It was completed between MN 36 and Kasota Avenue in 1959 and to University Avenue (at that time, US 12, US 52, MN 56, and MN 218) in 1961.
 The highway was linked to I-94 in 1968 upon the freeway's completion between Minneapolis and St. Paul.

 South of Como Avenue, MN 280 was widened and its ramps improved in the mid-1990s.
 The Larpenteur Avenue/East Hennepin Avenue interchange in Lauderdale was reconstructed in 2009 to eliminate the tight, no-acceleration-lane ramps.
 The intersection at County Road B was also closed permanently in 2009, as were the unsignaled intersections at Roselawn Avenue and Walnut Street.
 With construction completed in December 2009, the signal at Broadway Street was modified to allow left turns from northbound MN 280, thus maintaining a stoplight for southbound MN 280 only, but Broadway Street traffic can now only turn south.
 Thus, MN 280 is now in a sense a northbound freeway only, with a single stoplight for southbound traffic.

 The 2009 construction project also rehabilitated the concrete pavement between I-94 and Territorial Road.
 The project also included replacement of the BNSF Railroad bridge on Larpenteur Avenue west of MN 280; placement of a new median on MN 280 from south of Como Avenue to Larpenteur Avenue; and noise walls along MN 280's east side.

 MN 280 was originally proposed (in the 1960s) to continue farther, turning westward south of its I-94 junction in Saint Paul, and then continuing west into Minneapolis as a freeway running roughly along 28th Street.
 The route would have continued westbound to about France Avenue South.
 That freeway was never built, and the ramp stubs at Saint Paul's I-94/MN 280 junction were removed in the early 1980s.

 Detour route for I-35W

 Because of the I-35W Mississippi River Bridge Collapse in nearby Minneapolis on August 1, 2007, MN 280 was designated by MnDOT as the official detour route for I-35W, resulting in its temporary conversion into a full freeway by closing the intersections at County Road B, Broadway Street, Walnut Street, and Roselawn Avenue.
-Despite the replacement I-35W bridge's opening on September 18, 2008, many of MN 280's at-grade intersections were not reopened.
+Despite the replacement I-35W bridge's opening on September 18, 2008, many of MN 280's at-grade intersections never reopened.

 Plans for a permanent MN 280 reconfiguration were discussing at an open house meeting on October 21, 2008.
 Construction began in early 2009, along with the replacement for the Larpenteur Avenue/East Hennepin Avenue interchange along MN 280.
 The construction project was completed in December 2009.